chekeAditya/Android-Interview-Question/Android Interview Question/readme.md

 - **What is the parent class of all the classes?**
     - The Object class is the parent class of all the classes in java by default as it's the topmost class of java.
-    - If a Class does not extend any other class then it is direct child class of Object and if extends other class then it is an indirectly derived.
+    - If a class does not extend any other class then it is a direct child class of Object and if extends another class then it is indirectly derived.
 Therefore the Object class methods are available to all Java classes.
 Hence Object class acts as a root of inheritance hierarchy in any Java Program
     - lang.
 Object class is the super base class of all Java classes.
-Every other Java classes descends from Object
+Every other Java class descends from Object
 - **Difference between MutableLiveData and Live Data?**

     MLD - can change the data